Alpha Academy: Addition of Maxxine Dupri and Akira Tozawa (2023–2024)

 On the March 13, 2023 episode of Raw, Gable found Otis backstage taking part in a photo shoot with Maximum Male Models (the team of ma.çé and mån.sôör, managed by Maxxine Dupri).
-Otis decided to leave with Maximum Male Models instead of Gable, hinting at a breakup of the Alpha Academy.
+Otis then decided to leave with Maximum Male Models instead of Gable.
+This would start a series of segments between Dupri and Gable where they both wanted Otis to be on their respective teams.
+Dupri joined Alpha Academy on the May 15 episode of Raw when she cheered on Otis and Gable eliminating ma.çé and mån.sôör in the Intercontinental Championship number one contenders' battle royal match.